-Apple Inc. (AAPL) reported debut weekend sales for the iPhone 5 that fell short of some analysts’ estimates after supply constraints delayed shipments.
+Apple Inc. (AAPL:US) reported debut weekend sales for the iPhone 5 that fell short of some analysts’ estimates after supply constraints delayed shipments.

 More than 5 million iPhone 5s were sold in the first three days, surpassing a record set last year by the previous model, Cupertino, California-based Apple said today in a statement.
 Apple said demand for the new handset continued to exceed the initial supply, an issue the company cited last week as the cause of delivery delays for some early online orders.

 Shares slipped amid concern that supply shortfalls may impede the company from harnessing the iPhone 5 to outpace rivals including Samsung Electronics Co.
-(005930) that make handsets using Google Inc. (GOOG)’s Android mobile software.
-The iPhone, responsible for about two-thirds of profit, is crucial to fueling the growth (AAPL) that transformed Apple from a niche computer maker into the world’s most valuable company.
+(005930) that make handsets using Google Inc. (GOOG:US)’s Android mobile software.
+The iPhone, responsible for about two-thirds of profit, is crucial to fueling the growth (AAPL:US) that transformed Apple from a niche computer maker into the world’s most valuable company.

 “The number is lower than what people had expected,” Brian White, an analyst at Topeka Capital Markets, said in an interview.
 He had estimated debut weekend sales of 6 million to 6.5 million units, excluding Internet purchases that haven’t been shipped.
 “This seems to be driven more by availability than demand.”